piyushpatel2005/devops/terraform/terraform-notes.md

 sudo mv terraform /usr/local/bin/
 ```

+Infrastructure is defined using a high-level configuration files.
+Terraform has a planning step where it generates execution plan.
+This shows what Terraform will do when we call `apply`.
+Terraform builds a graph of all your resources and parallelizes the creation and modification of any non-dependent resources.
+Complex change sets can be applied to infrastructure with minimal human interaction.

 Terraform integrates with providers to create different resources.
 It has many different providers to integrate with different cloud providers. **Resources** are the most important element in Terraform.
 Each resource block describes one or more infrastructure objects, such as compute instances, VPC, subnet, etc.

 ```golang